davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/source-asserted-identifiers/subsets/index.md

 * Retrieve all subsets for a known UMLS Release.
 * Retrieve information (name, description, member count, etc.) for a known subset.
+* Retrieve all attributes of a known subset.
 * Retrieve all members of a known subset.
-* Retrieve attributes for a member of a known subset.
+* Retrieve all attributes for a member of a known subset.

 Note that 'current' in the URI can always be used to search against the latest UMLS publication.